IUPAC/WFChemCookbook/book/manipulations/using_inchi.md

 ### Google it!

-Major web search engines, like Google, Bing or Baidu can search from an InChIKey; its structure is largely specific and allows finding references and data related to your chemical specie.
+Major web search engines, like Google, Bing or Baidu can search for an InChIKey; its structure is largely specific and allows finding references and data related to your chemical species.
 So, search your InChIKey and make sure you get back responses that belong to your molecule.

 ### Use an InChI resolver

 Last, specific tools are being developed to resolve InChI and InChIKey by searching into databases.
 Currently, InChI and InChIKey resolution can be done at [PubChem search page](https://pubchem.ncbi.nlm.nih.gov/), [UniChem](https://www.ebi.ac.uk/unichem/), or the [CACTUS Chemical Identity Resolver](https://cactus.nci.nih.gov/chemical/structure).